kuzzleio/documentation-old/src/sdk-reference/kuzzle/connect.md

 // not implemented (this SDK uses HTTP and is thus stateless)
 ```

-Connects to the Kuzzle Backend using the `host` and `port` parameters provided in the constructor.
+Connects to Kuzzle using the `host` and `port` parameters provided in the constructor.

 ---

 ## Callback Response

-Returns null once connected to a remote Kuzzle Backend.
+Returns null once connected to Kuzzle.